 The Psychiatry Board exam consists of 425 questions that test your knowledge on a number of key subjects.
 As you prepare for the exam, it is important to cover things you may not think could be on the test.
 Don’t forget to study these overlooked topics on the Psychiatry Boards!

 This should not come as a surprise.
-The Boardvitals Question Bank has hundreds of Neurology questions to practice.
-Also, there are many good psychiatry and neurology books out there that can serve as a review including Kaufman’s “Neurology for Psychiatrists” and “Secrets of Neurology”
+The BoardVitals Neurology question bank has hundreds of Neurology questions to practice.
+Also, there are many good psychiatry and neurology books out there that can serve as a review, including Kaufman’s “Neurology for Psychiatrists” and “Secrets of Neurology.”

 This is a big topic with many particular nuances that differ significantly from treating adults, the child chapters of most of the larger texts should suffice for review.

 You need to remember what behaviors are normal during the specific phases of development and what is considered pathological.
 Staple board questions give a short case and ask the appropriate stage of the individual or want to know if a behavior is normative.

 Some of the content of these questions does not readily come up in lectures, text books or even real life for many young psychiatric trainees.
 The APA has a written guideline for ethics.

 These disorders tend to be rare in the clinical setting.
 After a while, when the criteria are not reexamined, they can all seem to meld together.
 Do plenty of practice questions to brush up on these topics before the test.

 7. CYP450 enzymes and drug/drug interactions